rechellet/brfss-healthcare-access-analysis/README.md

 University of Michigan Master of Applied Data Science Team 17: Rechelle Transeth, Braeden Mahnke, Indrayan Banerjee

+## Final Report

+The final written report is included in this repository as:

+**SIADS 696 Team 17 Final Report.pdf**

 ## Project Overview
 This project uses the 2024 CDC BRFSS dataset to predict healthcare access barriers and identify population health profiles.